Skip to main content

 • Party-appointed Arbitrator in Frankfurt, Germany between a large German and smaller US company regarding the scope of a patent license.

-• Sole Arbitrator in arbitration between an inventor-doctor and a large supplier of medical devices over the scope and term of a patent and know-how license.
+• Sole Arbitrator in an arbitration between an inventor-doctor and a large supplier of medical devices over the scope and term of a patent and know-how license.

 • Mediator in case relating to cosmetic lasers.